Graphic Definition of Mellifluous

 Then a lullaby spun in the still of night,

-Its tender notes lull with gentleness so light.
+It's tender notes floating so light.